 Tim Shaw RA FRSS

-A more political side to his work became evident in a number of sculptures responding to issues such as terrorism and the war in Iraq such as ‘Tank on Fire’, awarded the selectors’ choice Threadneedle prize in 2008, and the installation ‘Casting a Dark Democracy’, which Jackie Wullschlager of Financial Times stated was ‘The most politically charged yet poetically resonant new work on show in London’.
+A more political side to his work is evident in a number of sculptures responding to issues such as terrorism and the war in Iraq such as Tank on Fire which was awarded the selectors’ choice Threadneedle prize in 2008, and the deeply affecting installation Casting a Dark Democracy.